45+ Web Performance Interview Questions 2025: Core Web Vitals, Caching & Optimization

 }

-Images typically account for most of a page's bytes.
-Optimizing them has outsized impact.
+Images typically account for most of a page's bytes, so optimizing them has outsized impact.

 FormatBest ForBrowser Support